screwdriver-cd/guide/docs/user-guide/templates/pipeline-templates.md

 ---
 # Pipeline Templates

-Pipeline Templates are snippets of predefined configuration that people can use to define a [screwdriver.yaml](../configuration).
+Pipeline Templates are snippets of predefined configuration that users can use to define a [screwdriver.yaml](../configuration).
 A pipeline template contains a series of predefined jobs with steps along with a selected container image.

 ## Finding pipeline templates